Asian giant hornet: North America

 A mitochondrial DNA analysis was performed to determine the maternal population(s) ancestral to the British Columbia and Washington introduced populations.
 The high dissimilarity between these two was similar to the mutual distances between each of the Chinese, Japanese, and Korean native populations suggesting the specimens collected in 2019 were from two different maternal populations, Japanese in BC and South Korean in Washington.
 This suggests that two separate introductions of the Asian giant hornet occurred in North America within about 50 mi of one another within a few months.

 In April 2020, authorities in Washington asked members of the public to be alert and report any sightings of these hornets, which are expected to become active in April if they are in the area.
 If they become established, the hornets "could decimate bee populations in the United States and establish such a deep presence that all hope for eradication could be lost."
 A "full-scale hunt" for the species by the WSDA was then underway.
 Two assessment models of their potential to spread from their present location on the US–Canadian border suggested that they could spread northward into coastal British Columbia and Southeast Alaska, and southward as far as southern Oregon.
 The USDA's Agricultural Research Service is engaged in lure/attractant development and molecular genetics research, both as part of its normal research mission, but also to further the near-term eradication goal in Washington.

-In 2020, the United States Congress considered specific legislation to eradicate V.mandarinia including a proposal by the interior secretary, the Fish and Wildlife director, and the other relevant agencies, which has been introduced as an amendment to the appropriations omnibus.
+In 2020, the United States Congress considered specific legislation to eradicate V. mandarinia including a proposal by the interior secretary, the Fish and Wildlife director, and the other relevant agencies, which has been introduced as an amendment to the appropriations omnibus.
 British Columbia Agriculture is prepared for a "long fight" lasting years, if necessary.
 One advantage humans will have is the lack of diversity of such an invasive population – leaving the hornets less prepared for novel environments and challenges.

 In June 2021, a dead, desiccated male was found near Marysville, Snohomish County, Washington, and reported to WSDA.
 Its different, more reddish color form immediately suggested yet another parental population from the Japanese and Korean ones already known.
 The USDA Animal and Plant Health Inspection Service performed a genetic analysis several days later, and together with WSDA, confirmed it was of a third, unrelated population.
 The discovery of a male in June is "perplexing" given that the earliest male emergence in 2020 was July, which was already earlier than normal for the home range.
 This and its desiccated state indicate it did not emerge in 2021 at all, but is instead a dead specimen that had already emerged in a previous year.

-The WSDA announced in December 2022 that "no confirmed sightings" of the hornet were reported in the state for that year, and in December 2023 stated no sightings occurred in 2023, and in December of 2024, WSDA declared that the hornets had been eradicated from North America.
+The WSDA announced in December 2022 that "no confirmed sightings" of the hornet were reported in the state for that year, and in December 2023 stated no sightings occurred that year, and in December 2024, WSDA declared that the hornets had been eradicated from North America.